-COPD Magazine: edition 2
+COPD Magazine: issue 2

 - 1. Digital literacy guide (based on feedback) - 2.
-Edition 1 reflections, video diaries - 3.
+Motivation & self-efficacy - 3.
 Mood and mental health: understanding emotions and breathlessness; identifying emotions; identifying depression and anxiety; coping and acceptance - 4.
 Energy, breathlessness and fatigue; energy conservation/pacing; physical activity and energy expansion - 5.
 Sleep and COPD: positioning for sleep; sleep hygiene; focus on quality of sleep - 6.
-Sex life - 7.
-Nutrition: relationship with COPD; food as fuel; identifying malnutrition and getting the right nutrition; what practically stops you from eating well (e.g. cost, effort, availability, difficulty eating) - 8.
+Nutrition: relationship with COPD; food as fuel; identifying malnutrition and getting the right nutrition; what practically stops you from eating well (e.g. cost, effort, availability, difficulty eating) - 7.
+Sex and relationships - 8.
 Glossary of terms

-COPD Magazine: edition 3
+COPD Magazine: issue 3

-- 1. Relationship with healthcare system - 2.
-What can life look like with well-managed COPD? - 3.
-Tobacco dependence - 4.
-Staying safe and taking your medicines - 5.
+Theme: Relationship with healthcare system

+- 1. What can life look like with well-managed COPD? e.g. living with breathlessness, prevention & occupational health, diagnosis - 2.
+Staying safe and taking your medicines - 3.
+Protecting your lungs e.g. quitting tobacco, avoiding symptom triggers - 4.
+Preparing for and making the most of a consultation e.g. noticing health changes, checklist for making the most of GP appointments, co-morbidities - 5.
 Recognising flare-ups 'bad day' or exacerbation?
 Key differences. - 6.
-Action plans - 7.
-When to seek medical help and how to explain your condition - 8.
-Checklist for GP appointments and going into/out of hospital - 9.
+When to seek medical help and how to explain your condition - 7.
+What happens when going into/out of hospital - 8.
 Recovering from an exacerbation how to get 'back on track'